thoughtbot/goal-oriented-git/src/2-2-refer-to-commits.md

 `# cd examples/2-2-refer-to-commits
 `$ git show e420911b9d16d0fd75a12a71202673ae32fc933a

-It's also possible to use the beginning of the identifier, as long as you use enough of it that it's unique within the repository.
-In practice, this usually means that we can use the first 6 or 7 characters of the identifier without any
+In the previous chapter we saw that the `git log --oneline` command only prints the start of the commit identifier.
+It does this because it's possible to use the beginning of the identifier to identify a commit, as long as you use enough of it to be unique among all of the commit identifiers in the repository.
+In practice, this usually means that we can use the first 6 or 7 characters of the identifier without any problems, evan in a long running project with thousands of commits.
-problems:

 `# cd examples/2-2-refer-to-commits
 `$ git show e420911